springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 one status to another to depend on the statuses of others in some more complicated way.
 Two infected individuals may cause a susceptible individual to become infected at some higher rate than would result from them acting independently.
-This is frequently thought to model social contagions where an individual may decide to believe something if multiple partners believe it [@centola:cascade].
+This is frequently thought to model social contagions where an individual may only believe something if multiple partners believe it [@centola:cascade].

 The simple and complex contagions are currently implemented only in a Gillespie setting, and so they require Markovian assumptions.